superstreamlabs/memphis-dev-functions/add_severity/README.md

 This function requires the input to be in JSON format.
 Additionally, the following inputs must be supplied on function attachment: `field`, `cutoff`, `high`, and `low`.

-The field will be the numerical field in the message checked to see if it is higher than the cutoff.
-The high and low are the labels for the severity that is given to the new field `severity` that will be added to label the message severity.
+The `field` will be field in the message that is checked to see if it is higher than the cutoff.
+The message must have a numerical value for this field. `high` and `low` are the labels for the severity that is given to the new field `severity` that will be added to label the message severity depending on if the `field` is higher or lower than the cutoff.

 ## Output